Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Research design and methodology

 \section{Research design and methodology}

-Due to the novelty of the idea of enhancing architecture frameworks to address ML, and the limited number of prior work on the merit criteria of CPSs and their modeling tools, we decided to carry out a qualitative study.
-While literature review surveys, systematic literature reviews, and meta-analyses are valuable, we lack sufficient qualitative, empirical studies which offer expert visions and open up new horizons for software engineering research.
-In this paper, we collected, analyzed, and synthesized the opinions of 77 subject matter experts from more than 25 organizations in over 10 countries\footnote{The location of current employment of each expert was taken into account.} (Belgium, Canada, Denmark, France, Germany, Serbia, Switzerland, Turkey, the United Kingdom, and the United States) to devise and validate the proposed framework.
+While literature review surveys, systematic literature reviews, and meta-analyses are valuable, we lack sufficient qualitative and quantitative empirical studies that offer expert visions and open up new horizons for software engineering research.
+Therefore, given the new nature of the topic at the intersection of software system architecture frameworks and ML, we decided to carry out such a study with 65 subject matter experts from more than 25 organizations in over 10 countries\footnote{The employment location of each expert at the interview or survey time was taken into account.} (Belgium, Canada, Denmark, France, Germany, Serbia, Switzerland, Turkey, the United Kingdom, and the United States) to devise and validate the proposed framework.

-We conducted research in four steps: 1) Based on an initial literature review, we identified the gap in the literature and postulated the Research Questions (RQs) below.
-2) Through the first round of expert interviews, we validated the identified gap and gained insights on designing our survey questionnaire for reaching out to a larger group of subject matter experts.
-3) We conducted a survey study to answer the RQs and fill in the above-mentioned literature gap.
-4) Finally, we concentrated on a certain group of complex systems that can considerably benefit from the abstraction provided by architecture frameworks, namely ML-enabled CPSs, and proposed merit criteria for evaluating and benchmarking these systems, as well as modeling tools for designing and creating such systems.
-We performed this using our own knowledge, literature review, and the second round of expert interviews.
-Below, we elaborate on these steps.